 - It is advisable to have a top opening cat carrier or crate so that your cat can be easily retrieved for inspection by the vet on arrival at the cat show.

-- You will also need a clean plain white blanket, a non-tip water bowl, a feeding bowl and litter tray to put in the show cage you are allocated.
+- You will also need a set of ‘show whites’.
+These are a clean plain white blanket, a non-tip water bowl, a feeding bowl and litter tray to put in the show cage you are allocated (for more information, please below).
 The cat litter does not need to be white under GCCF rules but most exhibitors do use a white or very pale coloured cat litter.
 You may not add anything to the cage which would distinguish your cat in some way and you are not permitted to spray the cat, cage or bedding with any stress remedies which would change the cat’s appearance or behaviour in any way.
 Once your cat has been judged a small toy is permitted in the cage.

 - The cat show provides the show cages which are normally included in the entry fee.
 If your cat is quite big you might want to consider paying extra for a larger cage so they have room to stretch their legs throughout the show.

-At most shows ‘cat show whites’ can be bought from one of the stands on the show day, if you do not have any.
-It is worth checking with the show organiser beforehand to ensure they will be on sale.
+At most cat shows ‘show whites’ can be bought from one of the stands on the show day.
+But, it is worth checking with the show organiser beforehand to ensure they will be on sale.

 Otherwise, they are widely available on the Internet, a quick search using the term “cat show whites” or “cat show white equipment” should provide you with a number of buying options.